CHOOSING THE RIGHT AUTOMOTIVE PAINT SUIT

 Toxic Paint Fumes: Another risk of auto paint includes inhaling toxic fumes such as isocyanates.
 These fumes can include toxic metals such as cadmium and chromium.
 Clear paint coats also contain toluene.
 These are all airborne chemicals that can cause serious respiratory issues, skin rashes, allergic reactions, vomiting, and organ failure.
 Workers must be protected against these chemicals.

 Direct Chemical Contact: Should the worker make prolonged contact with the paint itself, the chemicals can be absorbed directly into the bloodstream.
-This can lead to further harm and dangerous reactions.
-Health problems can include diffuse rashes, blisters, and even burns.
-Appropriate clothing is required to guard against these chemicals.
+This can lead to dangerous reactions and health problems such as diffuse rashes, blisters, and even burns.

 These are only a few of the risks associated with automotive paint.
-It is critical to find an automotive paint suit that will provide adequate protection while still allowing the worker to carry out his or her job requirements.
+It is critical to find an automotive paint suit that provides adequate protection and allows the worker to carry out his or her job.

 Comfort in the Automotive Paint Suit

 Clearly, there are numerous hazards that come with applying automotive paint.
-While the suit needs to guard against these dangers, it also needs to give the worker the ability to carry out his or her jobs.
-Some of the important suit factors that will play a role include:
+While the suit needs to guard against these dangers, it also needs to offer the ability to carry out the paint job.
+Important factors to consider include:

 Dexterity: The suit needs to provide the worker with the dexterity to apply the automotive paint appropriately.
 Fine adjustments are needed when using automotive paint to ensure that the finished product meets the expectations of the consumer.
 The suit needs to provide enough dexterity for this to happen.

 Lower Body Flexibility: While many people think about painting with their hands, lower body flexibility is going to be just as important.
 There is a lot of bending, squatting, and kneeling that comes with applying automotive paint.
-The suit needs to provide plenty of room to easily move the lower limbs.
+The suit needs to provide plenty of room to easily move the lower limbs without rip-outs or tears.

-The comfort of the suit is important because it will impact the ability of the automotive paint specialist to do the job.
+The comfort and mobility of the suit are important because they affect the ability of the automotive paint specialist to do the job.
 Of course, comfort still needs to be balanced against the protective abilities of the suit.
 What factors will play a role in the protective abilities of a disposable paint suit?

 Finding a Protective Paint Suit